University of Illinois College of Medicine Peoria

-Greetings from Peoria!
+Greetings from Peoria

-Professor and Chair of Family and Community Medicine
+Associate Professor of Clinical Family Medicine

-Thomas and Ellen Foster Endowed Chair and Professor
+Thomas and Ellen Foster Endowed Chair